Ammorishita/Performance-Project/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+Changes made to pizza.html

+1. Change the updatePositions() function to set document.body.scrollTop to a variable.
+2. Remove uncessary code dx and newWidth function from resizePizzas() function.
+3. Add a will-change: transform property to all .hover classes.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")